willxxy/awesome-mmps/README.md

 # awesome-mmps
 Corpus of resources for multimodal machine learning with physiological signals.

-Any additions, corrections, or concerns please submit an issue :).
+Any additions, corrections, or concerns please submit an issue.
+For additions to the list, please provide the relevant information.
+Thank you! :)

 ***